About to go for the SOC 2 audit?

 You probably have a thousand questions on what the next steps are.

 Being SOC 2 compliant gives you extra credibility and considerable competitive advantage.

-But passing the audit successfully means all your documentation, policies and operations have to be adjusted to a certain standard.
+But passing the audit successfully means all your documentation, policies, and operations have to be elevated to meet a certain standard.

 To clear up exactly what you need to do next to get your SOC 2 certification, we prepared an easy-to-follow SOC 2 compliance checklist.

 In this article, we’ll cover everything you need to know about SOC 2 including:

 - The basics – What is SOC 2 and why is it important?

 - Benefits of being SOC 2 compliant

 - SOC 2 compliance checklist

 SOC 2, or System and Organizational Control, is an auditing process that ensures that service providers comply with certain criteria when working with sensitive customer information (usually business-to-business services).